 You might have heard doctors advise against dietary supplements for preventing cancer.
 Doctors suggest obtaining nutrients from food instead of supplements since herbal and nutrient supplements can interact with medicine and cause adverse reactions.
 Talk to your doctor first if you want to use dietary supplements to protect your urinary tract.

 In the winter months, many people develop a vitamin D deficiency, which can also be seen in those with darker skin pigmentation or who spend a lot of time indoors.
 BCAN says researchers have linked vitamin D and iron deficiencies with a higher risk of bladder cancer.

 Broccoli sprout pills, green tea or curcumin supplements have become popular natural supplements for those undergoing bladder cancer treatments.
 However, studies fail to provide conclusive evidence of their benefits among humans:

 Taking the curcumin supplement during bladder cancer treatment seemed to decrease tumor size in mice but not humans.

 Broccoli sprout extract inhibited bladder cancer growth in vitro in cells

-Probiotics are another interesting supplement that can colonize your gut with healthy bacteria, especially during or after antibiotic treatment.
-Nutrients are essential for your health.
+Probiotics are an interesting supplement that can colonize your gut with healthy bacteria, especially during or after antibiotic treatment.
 However, it's advisable you begin by following a healthy diet, and this includes obtaining your nutrients from food.
 There aren't any supplements found effective in decreasing your risk of bladder cancer as of yet.